Govt reveals shake up of vocational education sector

 Its charter will include a focus on regional responsiveness and require it to maintain provision in the regions, where the main campuses of the 16 ITPs are based.

+Hipkins said the sector will remain the same for the time being while the transition begins, and students should continue to sign up for courses and providers should continue to deliver them.

+He did not say how the changes might affect the zero fess model at the Southern Institute of Technology, only that the changes would allow it to provide other distinctive options to draw students.

-Hipkins said the sector needed an overhaul because automation will affect one third of all jobs and, as early as 2022, more than half of all workers will require upskilling and retraining.
+The sector needed an overhaul because automation will affect one third of all jobs and, as early as 2022, more than half of all workers will require upskilling and retraining.

+"We also know the regions are increasingly struggling to find enough skilled people to keep their economies strong," Hipkins said.

 "Currently however, nearly nine out of 10 of our businesses are not training through industry training.
 Yet at the same time, 71 per cent of employers surveyed say there is, or will soon be, a skills shortage in their industry area."